-The University of California’s International Education Office offers numerous programs abroad in countries throughout the world.
+The University of California’s Global Engagement Office offers numerous programs abroad in countries throughout the world.
 HAVC majors may receive transfer credit for a maximum of two upper-division art history courses taken at outside institutions.

 Petition for courses taken abroad